mrolims/pynamicalsys/docs/source/dds_trajectories.rst

     # Reshape the output to get a list of trajectories
     trajectories_reshaped = trajectory.reshape(num_ic, total_time, 2)

 To visualize the results, we can plot each trajectory in a loop.
-We will use the :py:class:`PlotStyler <pycandy.core.plot_styler.PlotStyler>` class to set the plot style and customize the appearance of the trajectories and we will use Seaborn to generate a color palette for the trajectories:
+We will use the :py:class:`PlotStyler <pynamicalsys.core.plot_styler.PlotStyler>` class to set the plot style and customize the appearance of the trajectories and we will use Seaborn to generate a color palette for the trajectories:

 .. code-block:: python